 Historic or existing leases, terms and/or rental rates based on the original terms of a property sale will be honored for continued rental under the original conditions only with proof of written documents supporting them.
+Historic or existing leases, terms and/or rental rates based on the original terms of a property sale are not transferrable upon changes in ownership of these properties, or when the original lease holders cease to be actively involved in the agricultural operation.

-^{}Row crop is defined as corn or soybeans.
+^{}Row crop is defined as corn, sunflowers, or soybeans.

-^{}Small grain is defined as oats, winter wheat or rye.
+^{}Small grain is defined as oats, winter wheat, or rye.